 There are plenty of tourist souvenirs to buy, though most of them are pretty junky unless you’re really into soccer.

+That’s my rundown on travel prices in Rio de Janeiro.
 Have you been to Rio lately?
 What kind of bargains did you find?